 \section{Conclusions}

 We have shown that interpretable machine learning methods can learn an underlying physical correlation, such as the multiplicity dependence for jet background, that was previously overlooked.
+The dependence of the neural network on jet multiplicity, rather than other input features, is easily understood since the fluctuations in the background are well described by eq.~\ref{eq:DeltaPtwidths_flow}~\cite{TANNENBAUM200129,ALICE:2012nbx,Hughes:2020lmo}, where the multiplicity is the dominant variable in the standard deviation.
+Using the multiplicity instead of the the area removes the second two terms in the standard deviation because these arise purely from fluctuations in the number of particles.
+The systematic uncertainty on $N_{signal}$ in the multiplicity method can be constrained by existing measurements and is therefore data-driven.
+The multiplicity method achieves similar performance without the model dependence of the neural network.

 We previously showed that when we used a random forest to classify jets as either combinatorial or signal, the optimal selection was on the leading hadron momentum~\cite{Steffanic:2023cyx}, already used as a standard technique~\cite{ALICE:2013dpt,ALICE:2015mjv,ALICE:2019qyj,STAR:2020xiv}.
 We argue that applying machine learning to scientific problems requires methods that are interpretable.
 The definition of interpretability is often ambiguous or under-specified, but~\cite{lipton2018mythos} presents several definitions of interpretability to guide our selection of machine learning methods.
 We argue that for a machine learning method to be interpretable (1) it should be applicable equivalently to data and simulation, (2) the method's output can be understood outside the range of the training set, and (3) a measurement uncertainty can be calculated.
 We argue that an uncertainty on the method is not a proxy for a measurement uncertainty.
 These stricter criteria are consistent with those outlined in~\cite{Achenbach:2023pba}.
 Symbolic regression satisfies these requirements because the output is a formula.
 The convergence of the empirically-based multiplicity method and the formula produced through symbolic regression is a clear indication of the usefulness of an interpretable method.
 Machine learning should be used to gain knowledge about the underlying physical processes that drive the relationships in our data.
 We must interpret the details of any method in terms of these underlying physical processes.